How I helped a ML focused product team go from underperforming to over-achieving

 Step 1: Understand

-- The team’s priorities and strategy: the team was measured on their ability to increase claims and recruiter efficiency.
+- The team’s priorities and strategy: the team was measured on their ability to increase the number of candidates identified using ML—as a proxy for recruiter efficiency.

-- The product and how it worked: I worked with the cross functional team to do a deep dive on the existing workflow, features and user experience.
+- The product and how it worked: I worked with the cross functional team to deep dive on the existing workflow, features and user experience.

-- The users: I partnered with user research to design a series of research studies to model user workflow and pain points.
+- The users: I partnered with user research on studies to model user workflow and pain points.

 User research was key to understanding the problem.
-We had plenty of data on how users engaged with the web application.
-But we lacked a comprehensive picture of the sourcing workflow, especially tasks that were happening offline and in other channels.
+We had good data on how users engaged with the web application.
+But we lacked a comprehensive picture of the sourcing workflow—especially tasks that were happening offline and in other channels.
 This generative research provided new insights on recruiter pain points and priorities.

 Step 2: Identify the gaps